 This means that:

-if the market is rising strongly, Reversal strategies have often already taken profits, while BB IQ will keep us in the trend, often outperforming the market.
+if the market is rising strongly, Reversal strategies have often already taken profits, while BBIQ will keep us in the trend, often outperforming the market.

-if the market falls sharply in an upward trend, Reversal strategies may incur short term losses, while BB IQ collects long-earned profits from its positions, thus balancing the losses of the former.
+if the market falls sharply in an upward trend, Reversal strategies may incur short term losses, while BBIQ collects long-earned profits from its positions, thus balancing the losses of the former.

 Like all strategies of this kind, it is expected to cut losses quickly after implementation.
 Only in the long term will it start taking profits.

-Summary & Strengths and Weaknesses
+Summary & Strengths and Weaknesses of the strategy

-Net profit above $5.9 million, which is significantly higher than the Benchmark (S&P 500 Index), which was $2.1 million, with CAGR 14.62% vs 10.94%.
-The Max Closed Drawdown was 15.1%, and the Return/Drawdown ratio is 20.17.
+Net profit above $5.8 million, which is significantly higher than the Benchmark (S&P 500 Index), which was $2.2 million, with CAGR 14.11% vs 10.61%.
+The Max Open Drawdown was 27%, and the Return/Drawdown ratio is 13.46.

-Inverse correlation to reversal strategies: It shows an inverse correlation to reversal strategies, making it a valuable component of a well-balanced portfolio, especially during periods of strong growth impulses.
+Low correlation to reversal strategies: It shows an inverse correlation to reversal strategies, making it a valuable component of a well-balanced portfolio, especially during periods of strong growth impulses.

 Robustness: The strategy successfully passed parameter modification tests and tests on 3 different indices, indicating its resilience to various categories of stocks and different market behaviors in the future.